 How satisfied are philosophy and religious studies students compared to other degrees?

 Overall, philosophy and religious studies students rate their satisfaction with their degree a 3.7 out of 5.
 This is high compared to other degrees which average a rating of 3.28 across all degrees.
-For context, philosophy and religious studies students rate their happiness similarly to students in Theatre Arts, Ethnic, Cultural Minority, and Gender Studies and Robotics Engineering.
+For context, philosophy and religious studies students rate their happiness similarly to students in Theater Arts, Ethnic, Cultural Minority, and Gender Studies and Robotics Engineering.

 Here are other degrees that have a similar satisfaction rating to philosophy and religious studies